onlyquake/xonotic-wiki/Announcement_script.markdown

 I made an announcement script that can be used on pubic servers, for notifying players in-game.

 To use, copy the script below in your autoexec.cfg.
-If you don’t already have one, create a file called autoexec.cfg in your Nexuiz data folder and put the script in it.
-Type “news” in the console (\~ button) to echo the message while playing.
+If you don't already have one, create a file called autoexec.cfg in your Nexuiz data folder and put the script in it.
+Type "news" in the console (\~ button) to echo the message while playing.

 Please read the comment lines, especially the one about spamming!
 Feel free to share and modify the script to spread the information.
 Here it is: